Things to keep in mind

 GraphQL

 GraphQL is a query language to structure and manage your backend server.
-It consist of having a schema file (shema.graphql) which is the rules and instructions that your server will need to abide by.
+It consist of having a schema file (schema.graphql) which is the rules and instructions that your server will need to abide by.
 Your schema file will also help you define what your client application (which in our case the flutter app) can request of it.

 There are many Graphql services available and each have their own methods to launch your own server but we will use Dgraph, the main reason is because it a native backend build from the ground up for GraphQL.
 It's not build on top an already exiting database which most of them do.
 That what make up for speed and performance.